 Prebiotics are made up of carbohydrates that your body can’t digest.
 Unlike probiotics, they don’t actually contain bacteria, however, they exist as food for the probiotic bacteria.
 In other words, they help to grow the ‘good’ bacteria.

-Examples of prebiotic foods include cereal grains, vegetables (including asparagus, onions and cabbage), legumes (like chick peas and lentils), fruit (such as bananas and nectarines) and nuts.2
+Examples of prebiotic foods include cereal grains, vegetables (including asparagus, onions and cabbage), legumes (like chick peas and lentils), fruit (such as bananas and nectarines) and nuts.

 If you are already taking probiotics to support symptoms of gut disorders, it may be beneficial to add prebiotic supplements to help nourish the ‘good’ bacteria that are already in your gut.

-Supplementing with a gut relief powder supplement that contains prebiotics, like Nutra-Life Gut Relief Powder, may help relieve indigestion, help soothe the gut lining and relieve gastrointestinal irritation.
-It may also help maintain healthy digestive function, relieve constipation and flatulence, and stimulate the growth of ‘good’ bacteria in the colon.
+Supplementing with a gut relief powder supplement that contains prebiotics, like Nutra-Life Gut Relief Powder, may help soothe the gut lining and relieve gastrointestinal irritation, based on traditional western herbal medicine.
+It may also help maintain healthy digestive function, relieve indigestion, constipation and flatulence, and stimulate the growth of ‘good’ bacteria in the colon.

 Always read the label.
 Follow the directions for use.
 If symptoms persist, worsen or change unexpectedly, talk to your health professional.